I’ve found a baby bird outside its nest. What should I do?

 - Should you find a bird—or any wildlife—with visible injuries, please contact a licensed rehabilitator in your area.
 There is no need to contact a rehab center for a bird that’s simply fallen out of a nest.

-Also, be on the lookout for Ruby-throated Hummingbirds, which are making their way back to our region.
-It’s time to put out hummingbird feeders now!
+Also, be on the lookout for Ruby-throated Hummingbirds, which return to the Pittsburgh area around mid-April.
 Be sure to keep feeders clean and to change out the hummingbird nectar at least weekly (more often during hot weather).
 Read more about attracting hummingbirds to your yard.